Season Four Finale

-"Season Four Finale", originally titled "Assassination Run", (Note: The episode was retitled from "Assassination Run" to "Season Four Finale" due to the attempted assassination of Donald Trump.) is the eighth and final episode of the fourth season and thirty-second episode overall of the American satirical superhero television series The Boys.
-It was written by Jessica Chou & David Reed and directed by Eric Kripke.
+"Season Four Finale", originally titled "Assassination Run", (Note: The episode was retitled from "Assassination Run" to "Season Four Finale" due to the attempted assassination of Donald Trump in Pennsylvania.) is the eighth and final episode of the fourth season and thirty-second episode overall of the American satirical superhero television series The Boys.
+It was written by Jessica Chou and David Reed, and directed by Eric Kripke.
 The episode was released on July 18, 2024, on Amazon Prime Video.

-In the episode, the Boys try to stop Victoria Neuman from reaching the White House while also trying to stop the assassination of Robert Singer.
+In the episode, the Boys try to stop Victoria Neuman from reaching the White House while also trying to stop the assassination of Bob Singer.
 Butcher uses his last card to try to defeat Homelander, which is to have Ryan kill his father.
-The relationship between Homelander and Neuman reaches its most critical point.
+The relationship between Homelander and Neuman reaches its most crucial point.